 Perhaps it is time we considered, (and I do mean that, not do it blindly) upping the default.

-Updated by Joshua M. Clulow almost 7 years ago
+Updated by Joshua M. Clulow about 7 years ago

 Experimentally, on Mac OS X 10.8, I can set the soft limit as high as 10240 (0x2800) as a regular user or 12288 (0x3000) as root.